Bradford Population 2019

 There are significant economic differences throughout the city.
 Some of the neighborhoods are some of the poorest in the country, while some are quite prosperous.

-Other notable facts about the city’s citizens are that infant mortality and birth defect rates exceed the national average, while life expectancy also falls below average.
+Other notable facts about the city’s citizens are that infant mortality and congenital disability rates exceed the national average, while life expectancy also falls below average.
 It is interesting to note that one of the contributing factors to the high rate of birth defects is the number of children born to mothers older than 34.

 The settlement of Bradford is believed to have been established during the Saxon times.
 Early evidence shows that the small town was home to a mill during the 1300s, which led to prosperous times for Bradford.
 The Civil War had an impact on the economy, but it began to bounce back during the late 1600s.
 Manufacturing made its arrival during the 18th century, which led to economic prosperity, along with the development of a road and canal for trading.

-Through the late 1700s into the early 1900s, iron was a very important industry for Bradford.
+Through the late 1700s into the early 1900s, iron was an essential industry for Bradford.
 The city also had a coal mine and was one of the leading producers of coal and iron throughout Yorkshire.
 During the Industrial Revolution, the textile industry flourished, and the city became known as the wool capital of the world.
 The city continued to expand into other sectors including the automotive industry.

 Bradford Population Growth